AOSC-Dev/bash-config/README.md

 Because AOSC OS itself is beta.
 Luckily, although it comes with no warrenty, documented things will not be changed frequently.
 Data loss should be super rare, or *epic*, too.
-Even us use it on production environment.
+Even ourselves use it on production environment.

 If those things happens to you, we can buy you some lolipop.
 You can also open _Love Live_ and perform a 11-time recruit.